 November 17, 1988: 4-mile expressway segment through Epworth (including the interchange) opened

 November 22, 1988: 8-mile expressway segment, from Dyersville to the end of the Epworth segment (including the interchange at Farley) opened, completing the four-lane link between Waterloo and Dubuque

 December 7, 1990: 3-mile expressway segment between US 169 south of Fort Dodge and County Road P59 completed; most of the old route became Business US 20.
 A new 5-mile segment from Moorland to US 169 opened to two lanes at the same time.

-October 7, 1991: 15-mile freeway segment between I-35 and US 65 in Hardin County opened; 13 of those 15 miles were originally two lanes.
+October 7, 1991: 15-mile freeway segment between I-35 and US 65 in Hardin County opened, dropping the concurrency with I-35; 13 of those 15 miles were originally two lanes.
 From the east end of the freeway US 20 multiplexed with US 65 for five miles south of Iowa Falls, adding to the additional six-mile multiplex north and east of there.
 The old segment became unsigned IA 941.